marketdesignresearch/NOMU/README.md

 'Anaconda<VERSION>/envs/<ENVNAME>/Lib/site-packages/scipydirect' (Windows with Anaconda).
 Make sure the requirements from the requirements.txt are already installed.

-**_NOTE:_** Runnung a Bayesian optimization experiment for multiple steps even for one single seed and a single test function can take multiple hours (GPU supported tensorflow is thus recommended).
+**_NOTE:_** Running a Bayesian optimization experiment for multiple steps even for one single seed and a single test function can take multiple hours (GPU supported tensorflow is thus recommended).

 ### Configuration